ey-jo/docker-postgres/README.md

 ## Usage

 ### Environment Parameters
-All configurations from the official Postgres image are available.
+All [configurations](https://github.com/docker-library/docs/blob/master/postgres/README.md#environment-variables) from the official Postgres Image can be used here as well.

 #### Required Parameters
 - `POSTGRES_USER`: The username for the PostgreSQL superuser.
 Will be used as root and for all automated tasks.
 If not provided "root" will be used.